-My weekend with Belushi ended with a conga line singing ‘Louie Louie’ snaking into the jetway at LAX.
-It was time for the locals only Sunday afternoon at the Whiskey-a-Go-Go.
-I parked the wreck at the curb out front.
-It was my new Max, the star of my own fame.
-Once inside, Safety and his gang spotted me and glared.
-Somehow he felt Forming deserved a shot at the movie.
-One of his groupie posse, Gerber, had been the only girl to climb the Hollywood sign early Saturday morning.
-I sensed a certain spirit of adventure.
-It was time to bond.
+My weekend with Belushi ends with a conga line singing ‘Louie Louie’ snaking into the jetway at LAX.
+It’s time for the locals only Sunday afternoon at the Whiskey-a-Go-Go.
+I park the wreck at the curb out front.
+It is my new Max, the star of my own fame.
+Once inside, Safety and his gang spot me and glare.
+Somehow he feels Forming deserves a shot at my movie.
+One of his groupie posse, Gerber, was the only girl to climb the Hollywood sign early Saturday morning.
+I sense a certain spirit of adventure.
+It’s time to bond.

 “Hey, Gerb, did you see Safety almost fall off the sign.
 He did coke and lost it.”

 “Yeah.
 You picked the wrong guy to follow.
 Tony and Jimmy only had joints.”

 “Next time tell me.
 Bobby didn’t say anything.”
 She looks accusingly at Safety.

 “Yeah.
 But you looked happy when I grabbed you.”